UK still plans to ease restrictions on holiday gatherings

 “It could be counterproductive to produce overly restrictive rules rather than providing very clear and sober guidance and ask people to think carefully and come to their informed judgment,” he told BBC radio.

-Britain’s Conservative government, along with the devolved administrations, agreed last month to allow a maximum of three households to mix between Dec.
-23 and Dec.
-27, regardless of what local restrictions are in place.

-But with new infections rising in many places, concerns are growing that relaxation will see a further escalation in infections and deaths and put too much pressure on the already-stressed National Health Service.

-On Wednesday, London and nearby areas entered the highest level of local restrictions in England — Tier 3 — in which pubs and restaurants must close again apart for takeout, and further curbs are placed on different households meeting up.
+On Wednesday, London and nearby areas entered the highest level of local restrictions in England — Tier 3 — in which pubs and restaurants had to close again apart from takeout, and more curbs were placed on different households meeting up.
+Other areas in England, including the cities of Manchester and Birmingham, are finding out later Wednesday whether they will be moved down to Tier 2 restrictions.

-Jenrick said the rollout of the coronavirus vaccine developed by America's Pfizer and the German company BioNTech had changed the narrative since the Christmas decision was made.
-The U.K. became the first country in the world to use the vaccine, which that has a very high efficacy rate of around 95%.
+Jenrick said the rollout of the coronavirus vaccine developed by America's Pfizer and the German company BioNTech had changed the narrative since the Christmas bubble decision was made.
+The U.K. on Dec.
+8 became the first country in the world to use the vaccine, which has a high efficacy rate of around 95%.

 “It's given hope that early in the new year, if not before, those people can be vaccinated.
 So why not wait a few weeks or months to get family together when you can do so safely in 2021?” he said.